 - Underwear.
 Make sure they’re pairs you don’t really care about.

-- Nursing bra.
+- Comfortable Nursing bra

 - Nursing pillow.
 You will need a good nursing pillow.
 The hospital might provide you with one.
 However, nursing pillows at the hospitals are pretty old and well used.
 I would recommend bringing your own.